Who is a Narcissist?

 Isn't your definition of malignant narcissism too wide?
 Having read it, I think that it fits my neighbours, friends, and family to a "t".
 Everyone seems to be a narcissist to me now!

-Yours is an understandable reaction.
 All of us have narcissistic TRAITS.
 Some of us even develop a narcissistic PERSONALITY, or a narcissistic STYLE.
-Moreover, narcissism is a SPECTRUM of behaviors - from the healthy to the utterly pathological (a condition known as the Narcissistic Personality Disorder, or NPD).
+Moreover, narcissism is a SPECTRUM of behaviors - from the healthy to the utterly pathological, from lesser to greater to greatest (a condition known as Narcissistic Personality Disorder, or NPD) to the ultimate (malignant or psychopathic narcissism).

 The Diagnostic and Statistical Manual (DSM) IV-TR uses this language to describe the malignant narcissist: